When to Start Tomato Seeds Indoors

 Tomatoes typically require a long growing period to mature and produce fruit.

-By starting seeds indoors, gardeners can get a jumpstart on the season, especially in regions with shorter summers or longer winters.
+By starting seeds indoors, you can get a jumpstart on the season, especially in regions with shorter summers or longer winters.

 This head start is crucial for enjoying ripe tomatoes earlier and for a longer duration.